 Links to external resources:

-- When you can’t pay your debts (from the Canadian Bar Association)
+- When you can’t pay your debts (from Dial-A-Law, a service of People’s Law School)

 - Consumed by debt?
 Information for consumer on the insolvency process (from the Office of the Superintendent of Bankruptcy Canada)